 The Committee Letter reflects on the following:

 The Committee Letter is drafted as a result of interactions with the HPAO advisors, information collected in the Pre-Health Packet, and a mock interview (required).
 Students wishing to utilize the Committee Process are expected to work closely with the HPAO and have sought out individual advising from an HPAO advisor on at least one occasion.
 If you have never met individually with an HPAO advisor at any point, that will be noted in your Committee Letter.
-The Committee Letter incorporates all of the above elements and introduces the Turtle (explanations of special programs, rigor of courses and load, etc.) This letter will accompany your individual letters of recommendation to the professional schools.
+The Committee Letter incorporates all of the above elements and introduces the Terp (explanations of special programs, rigor of courses and load, etc.) This letter will accompany your individual letters of recommendation to the professional schools.
 Receiving a Committee Letter neither means that you will gain admission to medical or dental school, nor conversely, that you will not get in if you do not utilize this service.
-Many schools, however, do expect students to have a Committee Letter if such a service is available on their campus.
-Expect the process to take a minimum of 12 weeks from the time you submit your completed packet.
+Many schools, however, do require students to have a Committee Letter if such a service is available on their campus.
+Expect the process to take a minimum of 12 weeks from the Committee Packet deadline.

 How to request one:

-- Request a veCollect account (if you do not already have one) - one time fee of $20
+Register for a veCollect account (if you do not already have one)

 Once you have submitted a complete Pre-Health packet, including transcripts, your file will be placed in a queue in order of date/time received.
 If you submit close to a deadline, be prepared to wait several weeks for feedback.

-- The interviews are arranged with candidates based on their availability, the availability of the Pre-Med Committee members, and the timeliness of the submission of the Pre-Health Packet.
+The interviews are arranged with candidates based on their availability, the availability of the Committee Members, and the timeliness of the submission of the Pre-Health Packet.
 Students who meet the priority deadline will continue to have priority in the interview and letter completion process.

-- Once the interview is completed, the interviewer will forward his/her notes to the HPAO within 2-3 weeks.
+Once the interview is completed, the interviewer will forward their notes to the HPAO within 3 weeks.
 Committee letters will be drafted, but none will be finalized until spring grades are in, test scores are received, all letters of recommendation are in, and the common application has been fully processed.

 Be sure to stay attuned to your responsibilities (below).
 Moving you forward through our process is dependent upon your completion of these tasks.
-If we are waiting for you to complete one of them, it will delay the completion of your Committee Letter.
+If we are waiting for you to complete one of them, it will delay the completion of your Committee Letter, and could change your status from priority to non-priority.

 First Time Applicant Responsibilities: Priority vs. Final Deadlines